Our new CD 'Vortex', produced by and guest-starring David Torn, is now out on RareNoiseRecords. You can also get a copy on our Bandcamp page.

 "Woo hoo!
 Listening to the first David Torn mixes of the forthcoming Sonar with David Torn album VORTEX.
 You’re all in for one hell of an album.
 This is one for the ages, people.
 The record will blow your socks off.
 Angular.
 Crunchy.
 Rocking.
 Swirling.
 Mental."
 (Anil Prasad, Innerviews, on facebook)

 "They call themselves a "minimalist progressive groove band."
 I call them awesome."
 (Jeff Miers, The Buffalo News NY)

-"This is the Ying and the Yang of music.
+"This is the Yin and the Yang of music.
 From the beginning of this recording my jaw was on the ground, my eyes were pinned open like giant saucers and filled with tears of both joy & terror!
-This is hands down my favorite of 2018 and a true Dessert Island disc and recording+ (Michael Inman, facebook)
+This is hands down my favorite of 2018 and a true Desert Island disc and recording+ (Michael Inman, facebook)

 The "Making of Vortex" Seven-Part Video Series:

 - Stay tuned and sign in to our NEWSLETTER !

 David Torn and Sonar's Stephan Thelen in Zürich after the last recording session for VORTEX.
 Photograph by D. James Goodwin.